 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 27 we remember a saint who was given the precious and rare privilege of traveling, hearing and speaking with Jesus Christ as He lived on earth.
+The Church honors a saint who was given the precious and rare privilege of traveling, hearing and speaking with Jesus Christ as He lived on earth.
 She is Joanna, one of the Myrrh-Bearing Women who witnessed the empty tomb on Pascha morning.
-Joanna, as a contemporary and follower of the Messiah, truly had "conversations with God."
+As a contemporary and follower of the Messiah, she truly had "conversations with God."

 For Joanna, following Jesus was a risk.
 She was the wife of Chuza, steward to King Herod who was one of the Jesus' powerful enemies.
 She displayed courage in staying with the Lord, and her doing so shows us that those "conversations" with Him were filled with a truth she could not abandon or ignore, no matter how great the risk.

-A fairly recent (1996) book called "Conversations with God" is said by its author, Neale Donald Walsch, to be the record of his own dialogue with God, in which his pen began to move on its own, and he found himself not so much writing as taking dictation.
+A book called "Conversations with God" is said by its author, Neale Donald Walsch, to be the record of his own dialogue with God, in which his pen began to move on its own, and he found himself not so much writing as taking dictation.